PawelK2012/Budget-web-client/README.md

-# budget-app
+# Budget-App
 Budget app - an app that helps you manage your monthly budget on the go.

-This project use AngularJS with Firebase to authenticate users and store data on the back-end.
+This project relays on AngularJS & Firebase.
+We use Firebase to authenticate users and store data on the back-end.

 TO DO: